vincentme/onnx-kmeans/README.md

 The ONNX model is mainly used for general representation and reasoning of deep models.
 However, traditional algorithms can also be represented using ONNX models.
 The advantages of doing this include:

-1. Generate a unified algorithm function containing traditional algorithms and deep models, and save it in the form of ONNX model
+1. Generate a unified algorithm model/function that includes traditional algorithms and deep models, save it in the form of an ONNX model, and this model contains all logical operations and necessary parameters
 2. Convenient for algorithm deployment and implementation, the ONNX model is a description that is independent of language and operating platform.
 There is no need to fix the algorithm logic with a certain language implementation and environment.
-It also provides interfaces in each language for easy calling.
+It also provides interfaces in each language for easy calling
-3. You can use the Execution Provider provided by each platform and environment to obtain efficient inference results, such as Intel, AMD and Nvidia's respective inference libraries OpenVINO, TensorRT and ROCm, as well as Qualcomm QNN, Apple CoreML and Android NNAPI for mobile platforms.
+3. You can use the execution backend Execution Provider provided by each platform and environment to obtain efficient inference results, such as Intel, AMD and Nvidia's respective inference libraries OpenVINO, TensorRT and ROCm, as well as Qualcomm QNN, Apple CoreML and Android NNAPI for mobile platforms

 A recent modular [blog](https://www.modular.com/blog/fast-k-means-clustering-in-mojo-guide-to-porting-python-to-mojo-for-accelerated-k-means-clustering) compared the Kmeans clustering algorithms implemented in Python, scikit-learn and mojo.
 The configuration in this example is also used here and compared with other solutions.
 Note that the python/numpy implementation here is a little pythonic optimized based on the original version of the blog, and is faster than the original version.